Formal Power Series on Algebraic Cryptanalysis: Application to multivariate cryptography

 The paper \cite{Nak20} experimentally shows that the solving degree of the RBS dominant system is tightly approximated by $D_{\mathbb{Z}_{\geq 0}^2}$ in Definition \ref{def:9} which is written as $D_{{\it bgd}}$ in \cite{Nak20}.
 According to \cite{Nak20}, for the Rainbow parameters Ia and IIIc/Vc \cite{NIST2R} proposed in NIST PQC 2nd round, the best complexities of the Rainbow-Based-Separation attack are given by $D_{\mathbb{Z}_{\geq 0}^2}=15$ and $23/30$, respectively.
 Since $q=16$ and $256$ for the parameter Ia and IIIc/Vc, it follows that $q>D_{\mathbb{Z}_{\geq 0}^2}$ holds.
-In particular, since $q>d_{{\it ff}}'$ by Theorem \ref{thm:8}, the assumption \eqref{eq:assumption} holds and the second half of Theorem \ref{thm:8} holds.
+In particular, since $q>d_{{\it KSyz}}$ by Theorem \ref{thm:8}, the assumption \eqref{eq:assumption} holds and the second half of Theorem \ref{thm:8} holds.
 Namely, the value $D_{\mathbb{Z}_{\geq 0}^2}$ in the paper \cite{Nak20} gives an upper bound for the first fall degree $d_{{\it ff}}$.
-Furthermore, Perlner and Smith-Tone \cite{PS20} propose a Gr\"{o}bner basis algorithm that arranges polynomials arisen from the RBS dominant system with respect to a well-ordering on $\mathbb{Z}_{\geq 0}^2$ and further improves the complexity of the attack.
-Then we can use Theorem \ref{thm:8gen} as a theoretical background of this algorithm.
-Here note that their theoretical value in \cite{PS20} is defined by a non-positive coefficient appeared in \eqref{eq:RBS}, i.e. it is different from our value $D_{\mathbb{Z}_{\geq 0}^2}$, and has another theoretical background based on such as a big conjecture in Diem \cite{Die04}.
+Furthermore, Smith-Tone and Perlner \cite{SP20} propose an XL algorithm as the bi-graded version of that explained in Subsection \ref{ssec:solvermgd} and provide the complexity estimation for the attack by using a certain theoretical value.
+Then we can use Theorem \ref{thm:8gen} as a theoretical background of the estimation.
+Here note that their theoretical value in \cite{SP20} is defined by a non-positive coefficient appeared in \eqref{eq:RBS}, namely, it is different from our value ${\bf D}_{\mathbb{Z}_{\geq 0}^2}$, and requires another theoretical background based on such as a conjecture in Diem \cite{Die04}.